 Finally, it’s time to visit the Lake!!
+If you spend about 10AM to 1PM on the Lake, you’ll be able to still enjoy much cooler weather before it gets too hot.
 Lake Powell is perfect for anyone who wants to dip their toes in the water and relax on the lake, but it’s even better for those who love water sports.
 You can rent kayaks, stand up paddle boards, and even boats to jump in the water!
 From as low as $30 a day for kayaks, and SUP for $45, Kayak Lake Powell has got you covered!

-Depending on how tired you are by the end of a day at the lake, you can wrap up and spend another night in Lake Powell to prepare for an extra long drive the following day, or break it up however you see fit.
-If you went swimming especially, I can imagine wanting to hop in the shower and rest right away.
+Depending on how tired you are by the end of a day at the lake, you can wrap up and spend another night in Lake Powell to prepare for an extra long drive the following day, or break it up by heading to Las Vegas!